jonahmackey/voice-chess/README.md

 ### Requirements
 - Python 3.10+
-- [Stockfish](https://stockfishchess.org/download/) installed and available on PATH
+- [Stockfish](https://stockfishchess.org/download/) installed and available at `./stockfish/stockfish-ex`.
 - A microphone and speakers/headphones

 ### Setup